City Slickers II: The Legend of Curly's Gold: Plot

 A reckless act by Mitch causes a stampede in which the map and almost all their supplies are lost.
 Thanks to Glen's memory, they are able to press on and find the location of the cave where the gold is hidden.
-They eventually find it, but are confronted by two armed cowboys also seeking it.
+They eventually find it, but are confronted by two armed bandits, also seeking it.
 In the ensuing fight, Glen is shot, but Duke discovers the bullets to be blanks with red paint pellets.
 At that moment, Clay Stone, the organizer of the cattle drive, appears along with some of their old friends, such as Ira and Barry Shalowitz.
-Clay explains that the cowboys are his sons and he has been looking for Duke for some time.
+Clay explains that the two bandits are his sons and he has been looking for Duke for some time.
 Having left the cattle business, he is now making a living taking men on a trip to find the gold, which is revealed to be lead bars painted gold.
-Though Mitch, Phil, and Glen feel lost, Duke remains convinced that the gold is out there somewhere, and stays behind as the others return to Las Vegas.
+Mitch, Phil and Glen are initially depressed, but soon admit that they've enjoyed their adventures, despite having found no gold.
+Duke remains convinced that the gold is out there somewhere, and stays behind as the others return to Las Vegas.

 Mitch is visited by Duke in his hotel room, who confesses that he had planned to cheat Mitch and the others out of the gold, but couldn't bring himself to do so, having found his 'one thing' to be honesty.
 Through Mitch's skepticism, Duke also reveals that he possesses the missing corner of the map, which points to where Lincoln reburied the gold in 1909, and presents a bar of it to Mitch as evidence.
 He tries to scratch the gold off with a knife, and screams in joy upon realizing that it is real after all.